Skip to Content

 Naturally, being LGBTQ+ does not prevent us from wanting to explore like any other tourist.
 You’ll likely want to experience the Berlin highlights as well as the queer things to do in the city.

 Since this is a guide to gay and lesbian Berlin, I won’t delve into the highlights here.
 Instead, I recommend checking out this 2-Day Berlin Itinerary or our guide to alternative Berlin.
+For now, let’s look at all the queer things to do in Berlin.

 Queer Things to do in Berlin